Diwali 2021 | Famous Hindu Festival

 When Lord Rama defeated Ravana in Tretayuga and returned to Ayodhya after fourteen years of exile, the hearts of the people of Ayodhya were ecstatic with the arrival of their dearest king.
 On that day Ayodhya people decided to do welcome Shri Ram, and the people of Ayodhya lit lamps (Diwali Diya) of ghee, this was the first Deepawali of India.

 The day Shri Ram returned to Ayodhya, that night was the Amavasya of Kartik month, which means the moon was not visible in the sky at all.
 In such an atmosphere, the people of Ayodhya lit up the whole Ayodhya with the light of lamps (Diwali Diya) in the welcome of Lord Rama, as if they took down the stars on the earth itself.
 Since then the tradition of celebrating this day is going on in the form of Deepawali.
-According to religious beliefs, even today, on the day of Deepawali, Lord Rama, along with Lakshmana and wife Sita, travels to their exile in Chitrakoot and fulfills the wishes of the devotees.
+According to religious beliefs, even today, on the day of Deepawali, Lord Rama, along with Lakshmana and wife Sita, travels to their exile in Chitrakoot and fulfils the wishes of the devotees.
 This is the reason that on the day of Deepawali, lakhs of devotees take a dip in the Mandakini river in Chitrakoot and circumambulate Kamadgiri and donate lamps (Diwali Diya).

 - Narakasura killed by Lord Krishana:-